Theme Optimization Options

 These apps will often place a script on your online Shopify storefront to provide the features that they promise.

 However, this comes with a disadvantage.
-If you have 10 different apps placing their scripts on your site, your shop will be asking 10 different servers for that script every time your site loads.
+If you have 10 different apps placing their scripts on your site, that's 10 scripts loading their code, making the page heavier and slower

 Why do I have to disable app caching before uninstallation?